The Ultimate Guide to Saving Thin Eyebrows

 Sir John, best known for doing Beyonce’s brows (and Ashley Graham’s!), has a similar idea, according to ELLE: feathery strokes with your go-to eyebrow product, narrowing your strokes once you get to the end of your brow.

 Nutrition to Focus on for Eyebrow Hair Health

 So while your makeup is doing its magic, how can you support eyebrow health and thickness?
 Here are a few key nutrients that could help combat eyebrow thinness:

 - Zinc, iron and vitamin D have all been associated with hair thinning in telogen effluvium and alopecia areata, so if you’re suffering from thinning hair from stress or an autoimmune disorder, these could be beneficial nutrients to focus on.

 - Also called vitamin B7, biotin is a nutrient shown to improve hair wellness in people experiencing hair thinning.

 - Vitamin A is an essential vitamin for healthy hair, so making sure you’re getting enough can be important for your eyebrow growth.

 - Getting enough Vitamin C in your diet can also be helpful for thinning hair.

 What else can you do to save thinning brows besides eating a healthy diet?
 First, don’t tweeze your eyebrows.
 That may have worked for you in the past, but plucking will only accelerate the thinning process at this point.
 Find a case to put your tweezers in and send them on vacation!

-Reducing your stress as much as possible can also help support your body’s natural hair growth cycles.
-Since brows take longer to grow and replenish themselves, patience is key, but the results will be worth it.
-Give your brows a little TLC (and your favorite brow serum) to encourage growth and thickness for a healthy, stunning look!
+Reducing your stress as much as possible can also help support your body’s natural hair cycles.
+Since brows take longer to replenish themselves, patience is key, but the results will be worth it.
+Give your brows a little TLC (and your favorite brow serum) to encourage fullness and thickness for a healthy, stunning look!